 2. Study the Trail

 Even experienced hikers can have problems in an unfamiliar area.
-The best backpacking tips start with learning all about the trail, since every trail is different.
+Since every trail is different, the best backpacking tips start with learning about the trail.
 You should investigate:

 - General-area features